kamalmarhubi/website/_posts/2015-11-17-kubernetes-from-the-ground-up-the-scheduler.markdown

 nginx-with-nodename   2/2       Running   0          7s
 ~~~

-Just to be sure it's actually on `node2` as we said, we can `kubectl describe` the pod:
+Just to be sure it's actually on `node2` as we said, we can `kubectl describe`
+the pod:

 ~~~
 master$ ./kubectl describe pods/nginx-with-nodename | grep ^Node
 Node:                           node2/10.240.0.4
 ~~~

+We can break down what happened here:

+- initially, the kubelets on each node are watching the API server for pods
+  they are meant to be running
+- `kubectl` created a a pod on the API server that's meant to run on `node2`
+- the kubelet on `node2` noticed the new pod, and so started running it.

 We can also try [a pod manifest][nginx-without-nodename] that doesn't specify a
-`nodeName`.
+node to run on.
 In our current setup, this pod will forever sit in the `Pending`
-state. because each kubelet is only interested in pods with their name as
-`nodeName`.
+state.
 Let's try anyway:

 ~~~